-WASHINGTON – Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman, ID-Conn., and Ranking Member Susan Collins, R-Me., Wednesday – as well as all four witnesses at a Committee hearing on a new cyber security threat – said the public and private sectors must work together to deter the very real possibility of cyber attacks on the operating systems of the nation’s critical infrastructure – not just by a recently discovered worm, known as Stuxnet, but also by far less powerful threats.
+WASHINGTON, D.C. – Senate Homeland Security and Governmental Affairs Committee Chairman Joe Lieberman, ID-Conn., and Ranking Member Susan Collins, R-Me., – as well as all four witnesses at a Committee hearing on a new cyber security threat – said Wednesday that the public and private sectors must work together to deter the very real possibility of cyber attacks on the operating systems of the nation’s critical infrastructure – not just by a recently discovered worm, known as Stuxnet, but also by far less powerful threats.

 Stuxnet specifically targets computer systems that control electricity, water treatment, nuclear and chemical plants, pipelines, communications networks, transportation systems and other critical infrastructure, and it is unique in its complexity, flexibility, and resilience.
 Neither its creator nor its target is known.

 HSGAC has held numerous hearings over the years on denial of service attacks that shut down commercial websites and phishing schemes that trick people into giving away crucial information that could then be used to empty corporate bank accounts or steal industrial or national secrets.
 But Stuxnet is called a “game changer” by those who have studied it.

 Here’s how it works: Stuxnet initially infects computers through tainted USB thumb drives, and exploits four different Microsoft Windows security vulnerabilities that had been unknown until Stuxnet was set loose.

 Stuxnet has some 4,000 functions; by comparison, the software that runs the average e-mail server has about 2,000 functions.
 Stuxnet can even update itself automatically.